embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 The easiest option is to use our new Embark CRA template (TODO add template URl).
 It sets up a simple Embark project with all of the familiar files present in an Embark 3.x Dapp, with one minor difference: the config files are located in an `embarkConfig/` folder in the root of the Dapp to make sure they don't clash with CRA's config folder/files.

-The other solution is to create a project with your chosen pipeline and then (TODO new command or we need to do it in another).
+The other solution is to create a project using a frontend build tool like Angular CLI, then (TODO new command or we need to do it in another.
+Don't forget to add info about disabling pipeline with config/pipeline > `enabled: false`).

 ## New Web3 plugin